Book one in the Night Rebel series

 “Stop now and perhaps you’re the one who won’t get punished,” he said in a pleasant tone.

 I suppressed the urge to immediately charge him again.
 Never underestimate an opponent twice, if you’re lucky enough to survive the first time.
 My vampire sire, Tenoch, had taught me that.
-Following Tenoch’s advice had saved my life many times, so I pushed back my urge to recklessly retaliate.
+Following Tenoch’s advice had saved my life many times, so I pushed back my urge to retaliate.

 Maybe his unusual strength came from the demon brands?
 They did more than act as a leash between Ian and the demon who’d seared them onto him.
 Over time, those brands would also endow Ian with some of that demon’s strength and power.
-But Ian had only been branded for a couple weeks.
+Ian had only been branded for a few weeks.
 Not nearly long enough for him to manifest parts of the demon’s strength or abilities.

 I gave Ian a level look.
 “My turn.”